twardoch/split-markdown4gpt/API.md

     md_doc: The parsed source Markdown document as a mistletoe Document instance.
     md_dict: A dictionary representing the structure of the Markdown document.
     md_path: The absolute path to the source Markdown file.
-    md_sections: List of sections (named tuples) containing the Markdown content and its size in tokens.
+    md_sections: List of sections (dicts) containing the Markdown content as "md" and its size in tokens as "gptok_size".

 Args:
     gptok_model: The GPT tokenizer model to use for calculating token sizes, defaults to "gpt-3.5-turbo".